calref/cboe/rsrc/schemas/readme.md

 * `h` - Indicates a horse that belongs to the party.
 Argument is the index of the horse in the global list.
 * `H` - As above, except the horse does not belong to the party.
 * `b` - Indicates a boat that belongs to the party.
-Argument is the index of the horse in the global list.
+Argument is the index of the boat in the global list.
 * `B` - As above, except the boat does not belong to the party.